Provision in Accounting (IAS 37): Examples & Journal Entries

 If the likelihood were only “possible” (not probable), it would be disclosed as a contingent liability with no balance sheet entry.

-💳 Example 3 — Provision for Bad Debts
+💳 Example 3 – Provision for Doubtful/Bad Debts

 Action: A provision for bad debts of $10,000 is created.
 Trade receivables appear on the balance sheet at their net realisable value of $190,000.